-COM 360 Video/Film Scripting (3) Sp.
+COM 360 Video/Film Scripting (3) Sp (even-numbered years).
 This course is designed to explore all aspects of scripting for both video and film production.
 The course encourages creativity in writing and examines pre-script planning, the components of scripting, scripting as communication and language as well as the mechanics of scripting.
 Prerequisite: THR 275.
+LAS Writing Intensive.